 New York’s irrational war on natural gas continues in this vilification of peaking power plants.
 I do not dispute that there is a New York City peaker problem where old, inefficient combustion turbines designed to provide peak power are being used to provide critically needed power when needed most.
 In order to force their replacement the New York State Department of Environmental Conservation (DEC_promulgated new limits for the simple cycle turbines such that they will be required to install controls or shut down.
 They should be replaced and probably should have been replaced long ago so the question is why hasn’t this happened.

 According to the plans submitted to comply with DEC’s peaking power plant rule only one company is planning to build replacement peaking power.
 I fear that in today’s political climate that the proposed re-powering of Gowanus will not be permitted because it is new fossil fuel infrastructure.
 However, it is fundamentally different inasmuch as the proposed plant is on a barge.
-If New York aspirational climate agenda works out is won’t be needed and then it can simply be moved away to another location to serve as a bridge source of energy elsewhere.
+If New York’s aspirational climate agenda works out then it won’t be needed and it can simply be moved away to another location to serve as a bridge source of energy elsewhere.
 However, I am unconvinced that the clean energy alternatives proposed will work, much less be affordable.
-Therefore this proposed project is invaluable insurance for reliability and affordability.
+Therefore, this proposed project is invaluable insurance for reliability and affordability.

 The claims that peaking power plants are dangers to neighboring environmental justice communities are based on emotion.
 In the evaluation I did of the PSE analysis and the PEAK Coalition report, I found that the alleged impacts of the existing peaking power plants over-estimates impact on local communities relative to other sources.
 The existing simple cycle peaking turbines in New York City are old, inefficient and much dirtier than a new facility and clearly should be replaced.
 However, they reliably produce affordable power when needed most.
 In order to maintain that affordability and reliability I think it is best to rely on a proven solution such as the proposed Gowanus re-powering project.
 The solar plus energy storage approach advocated by PSE and the PEAK Coalition will likely increase costs significantly if it works.
 I cannot over-emphasize the fact that it may not work because solar and energy storage is not a proven technology on the scale necessary to provide New York City’s peaking power requirements.
 Sadly in the rush to prove politically correct credentials this unproven technology may be chosen despite the risks to power reliability.